Objective diagnostic testing for asthma

 This section explains the tests you can perform to provide objective evidence that your patient has asthma.

-In asthma, symptoms are caused by variable narrowing and/or inflammation of the airways which can be measured using breathing tests.
+In asthma, chest symptoms are accompanied by variable narrowing and or inflammation of the airways which can be measured using breathing tests.

-The main way of detecting inflammation is through FeNO testing ,which measures inflammation caused by eosinophils in the airway.
+The main way of detecting inflammation is through blood and FeNO testing which measures inflammation caused by eosinophils.

 Remember that symptoms, airway narrowing and inflammation in asthma can vary a lot over time and sometimes this means tests can be normal if they’re done when a person doesn’t have symptoms.
 Take into account whether the patient was symptomatic and what medication they had taken when interpreting results.